King George, Virginia

 King George is a census-designated place (CDP) in and the county seat of King George County, Virginia, United States.
 It is sometimes referred to as King George Courthouse, because it is the location of the King George County Courthouse.
 The population as of the 2020 census was 4,970.
 The Journal Press was a local weekly newspaper published in King George and serving local areas until its final issue was published on Jan 11th, 2017.

-King George is also home to the Naval Surface Warfare Center Dahlgren Division (NSWCDD) located in the northeast portion of the county along the Potomac River.

 Geography

 The community is in central King George County along Virginia State Route 3, which leads west 18 mi to Fredericksburg and southeast 38 mi to Warsaw.

 According to the U.S. Census Bureau, the King George CDP has a total area of 28.0 sqkm, of which 0.1 sqkm, or 0.43%, are water.

+Demographics

+King George was first listed as a census designated place in the 2010 U.S. census.